roge-rm/hans/README.md

 - a 4 character screen

 When Hans is turned on you can choose between four modes:
-- send MIDI note on/off messages (*alternative momentary mode can be activate to send note on for both press & release*)
+- send MIDI note on/off messages (*alternative momentary mode can be activated to send note on for both press & release*)
 - send MIDI control change (CC) messages
 - send MIDI program change (PC) messages
 - an edit mode to customize all features of the footswitch